Will-Bach90/DrumMachine/README.md

 # 427Final
 ## Download Mozzi
 * Download and follow directions from their website [here](https://sensorium.github.io/Mozzi/) ([github](https://github.com/sensorium/Mozzi))
-* Save .ino and d_kit.h files from above
+* Save DrumMachine.ino and drumSounds.h files from above
 * Upload sketch to arduino
 * At simplest form, audio out goes on pin 9
 * * To utilize LEDs, connect to pins 2, 3, 4, 5, 6, 7, 8, 10 with 220ohm resistors